A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning: Results and Discussion

 The DQN pre-training phase took, on average, 15 minutes longer than Q-Learning (19.2 min vs. 4.2 min).
 However, during fine-tuning, DQN converged 6 minutes faster (5.4 min vs. 11.4 min).
 In terms of transport efficiency, measured by steps, object distance, and time per episode, fine-tuned models performed similarly to their simulated counterparts.
 Notably, DQN achieved the most efficient transport, completing it in just 3 steps, 5 fewer than the best fine-tuned Q-Learning model (8 steps), resulting in a 7.3 second reduction in transport time (14.1 s vs. 21.4 s).

+Overall, fine-tuning the policy in the real-world significantly improved performance, bringing reward values close to those in simulation, eliminating pain risk (as the agent learned to avoid joint angle configurations associated with elbow contracture constraints), and keeping ergonomic risk below 2.5, ultimately meeting the solution’s requirements.

 The successful completion of the testing protocol by all participants underscores the controller’s strong adaptability across varying human anthropometries.
 This adaptability was further supported by the usability questionnaire, which reflected consistently positive user feedback.
+Fig. \ref{fig:usability} presents the distribution of participants' responses to the usability questionnaire.
 Participants reported greater comfort during transport with the DQN method, noting that the fine-tuning phase effectively bridged the simulation-to-real gap.
 They also expressed confidence in the system’s applicability to industrial settings.

+The proposed scheme shows real-world scalability by using simulation pre-training to establish an initial policy before deployment, reducing the amount of real-world interaction data required.
+As the state space grows (e.g., extending from a 2D Cartesian (x, z) space to 3D (x, y, z)), tabular Q-learning becomes impractical due to the exponential increase in state-action combinations.
+This leads to poor sample efficiency, as many interactions are required to explore the expanded space.
+In contrast, DQN enables generalization across states through function approximation, making it more suitable for high-dimensional problems.
+Additionally, the human kinematic model supports seamless extension from 2D to 3D state spaces.
+By incorporating the y-axis into the Cartesian (x, z) framework and augmenting the model with additional degrees of freedom, the system enables this transition with minimal adaptation to the inverse kinematics formulation.

-The results reinforce the effectiveness of fine-tuning in eliminating the sim-to-real gap.
+The results reinforce the effectiveness of fine-tuning in eliminating the simulation-to-real gap.
 Given the predefined requirements, the DQN model emerges as the preferable choice.
 Despite a longer pre-training phase due to its added complexity, DQN achieved superior transport efficiency compared to the Q-Learning method.
 A demonstration video of the proposed system is available as supplementary material.